ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 compiled language.
 A small downside of Julia's JIT approach is that functions are often slow the first time they are called, as they must be compiled.
 Relatedly, Julia is garbage-collected, which can lead to pauses and memory pressure at unexpected times.
+On the other hand, Chapel's compile time, which is still quite long even compared to other compilers, makes the development cycle much slower than it would be with Julia or Python.

 Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda